Are you planning to breastfeed your baby? Have you thought about how you’re going to make that happen?

 10 pairs of washable breast pads at www.breastpads.com

 Keeping track of Feeds

-All I remember from the first few weeks after my little one was born was: ‘left, right, right, left, left right…’
+All I remember from the first few weeks after my little one was born is: ‘left, right, right, left, left right…’

 Kidding! (just a little bit)

-In all seriousness, you may be asked to track feeds and nappies in the hospital.
-If your baby is gaining weight well at home you probably won’t need to do it.
+In all seriousness, you may be asked to track feeds and diapers in the hospital.
+If your baby is gaining weight well at home you probably won’t need to do it for too long.

 But, there’s one huge reason why you need to keep track of what side you fed from last…